-Fact: A tax preparer asks standard questions and asks for additional information as he or she sees fit.
+Fact: A tax preparer asks standard questions and for additional information as he or she sees fit.
 Online tax software does the same thing.

-For example, if you paid educational expenses for yourself, your spouse, or a dependent, the program will help you decide which educational credit or deduction you may qualify for based on your complete tax situation.
+For example, if you paid educational expenses for yourself, your spouse, or a dependent, the program will help you decide which educational credit or deduction you qualify to claim based on your complete tax situation.

 Tax professionals know a lot about taxes, but no one knows as much about your financial situation as you do.
 When you combine your knowledge of your own finances with the expertise built into the tax software, you can file with confidence knowing you’re getting your maximum refund.*

 Myth 2: Doing my own taxes sounds difficult and complicated.